apostrophecms/docs/docs/getting-started/README.md

 If you are starting the site in a production or do not want the process to watch for changes, start the site with `node app.js`.
 :::

-## Next step
+## Next steps

-Now that Apostrophe is installed, go ahead and start building using the essentials [guide](/guide/).
-You can also continue getting to know Apostrophe in the [technical overview](/getting-started/technical-overview.md).
+Now that Apostrophe is installed, you're ready to start building.
+Check out the essentials [guide](/guide/) to get started or read more about Apostrophe's inner workings in the [technical overview](/getting-started/technical-overview.md).